psksvp/ScalaPI/readme.md

  THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+## Note
+I am a dreamer.
+I believe that all human are intelligence enough.

 ## Acknowledgement
 * Use code from https://github.com/adamheinrich/native-utils for loading shared lib from jar.